emilydrakesmith/GA-project-2-job-hound/README.md

 <a id='future-plans'></a>

 # Future Plans
+### Strategic
+* Currently I'm styling this app with a mobile-first design based on user stories.
+I still need a design that also makes sense for a desktop application.

+### Tactical
 * Allow user to alter basic user data (name, etc) after Mongoose automatically creates a user in the user database.
   * Will need to branch the login process to not overwrite data if the user already exists per a matched `req.user.GoogleId` value.
 * Use `.catch(err => [stuff])` to refactor error handling on controller functions.